virtual-imaging-platform/VIP-portal/README.md

     SMA must be started with the vip user with the command `java -jar /vip/sma/sma-server-0.1.jar` in the `/vip/sma` folder.
     It is advised to configure grida and sma as a system services and make them start automatically on machine boot.

-10. Start tomcat with `/vip/apache-tomcat-9.0.44/bin/startup.sh`
-    It is advised to configure tomcat as a system service to make it start automatically on system startup.
+10. Start tomcat as vip with `/vip/apache-tomcat-9.0.44/bin/startup.sh` It is advised to configure tomcat as a system service to make it start automatically on system startup.
     It is also advised to make tomcat restart once a day through a cron entry.
-    Also, tomcat should be configured to respond to HTTPS requests and no HTTP requests.
-    This could be done in tomcat or by setting up a reverse proxy.
+    Also, tomcat should be configured to respond to HTTPS requests and no HTTP requests, this could be done in tomcat or by setting up a reverse proxy.

 ## `moteur-machine` installation

 1. Every folder/file created on the `moteur-machine` must belong to the apache user.
        It is advised to do the whole machine installation as root and do `chown` commands at the end.
-       The `chown` commands that are necessary are documented at the end
+       The `chown` commands that are necessary are documented in one of the final steps.

 3. If it isn't already done, `apache` (`httpd`) must be installed through the system package manager